cfsworkload/blue-messenger/README.md

 ## DevOps Pipeline

-	Here, we are going do an overview of the DevOps Pipeline service bluemix provides so you can become familiar how to utilize it for future changes to this or other applications.
+	Here, we are going do an overview of the DevOps Pipeline service Bluemix provides so you can become familiar how to utilize it for future changes to this or other applications.

 ## Getting Familiar with the Application